serehen/UCSC-Scheduling-simplifier/Arch.md

 # To Do:
 - **General List of things to do, further know what to do when I start working immediately**
-- Look into SSO
+- ~~Look into SSO~~
 - Look at what backend stuff Supabase has to offer
     - mostly regarding its authorization and sign in tools
-    - whether its worth using over SSO or not
+    - ~~whether its worth using over SSO or not~~
-        - probably not, figure SSO is realistically more user friendly especially if allows for google login but will decide later
+        - ~~probably not, figure SSO is realistically more user friendly especially if allows for google login but will decide later~~
 - Finish sketch for website outline
     - ~70% done with visualization sketch
 - Decide on what to start on first, likely frontend
 - Look at some other websites for inspiration regarding further design and research
+- Choice looks like either SSO or Google Auth
+    - SSO requires own setup, Supabase has integrated google authentication + tons of other options

 # Thoughts:
 - Later, but need to research how to restrict what a chatbot could pull from
 - Want to integrate some way to look at/for GEs in other CCCs